Home Blog 6 cost-saving inventory control techniques for stock optimization

 6. Carry safety stock to reduce risk of stock outs

-Safety stock, also called buffer stock, is the layer of inventory kept to prevent stockouts and back orders in situations where the forecast is exceeded or supply is delayed.
-Safety stock minimizes disruptions caused by demand, supply chain or fulfillment disruptions – while investing the lowest possible amount of capital in inventory.
+Safety stock, also called buffer stock, is the layer of inventory kept to prevent stockouts and back orders in situations where safety stock, also called buffer stock, is held to prevent stockouts and backorders when forecasts are exceeded or supply is delayed.
+Safety stock minimizes disruptions caused by demand fluctuations, supply chain disruptions, or fulfillment issues with minimal capital investment.

-Many businesses (WMS and ERP systems) still use a basic stock days model to calculate safety stock e.g they work out the number of days (or weeks) of demand and add enough buffer stock to cover any variance – for example, 4 weeks of cycle stock and 2 weeks of safety stock.
+Many businesses using WMS and ERP systems use a basic stock days model to calculate safety stock.
+They typically calculate the number of days or weeks of demand and add enough buffer stock to cover any variance.
+For example, 4 weeks of cycle stock and 2 weeks of safety stock.

-But – this “one size fits all” approach assumes that all goods in the warehouse have similar demand patterns and behave the same.
-As we’ve already discussed, this is most certainly not the case.
-The more accurate you can make safety stock calculations, the less likely you are to experience out-of-stocks or overstocking situations.
+However, this “one-size-fits-all” approach assumes that all goods in the warehouse have similar demand and behaviour patterns.
+Which, as we’ve already discussed, is most certainly not the case.
+The more accurate your safety stock calculations, the less likely you are to experience out-of-stocks or overstocking situations.
 When calculating safety stock, the most important factors to consider are:

 • The desired service level